erewok/simpleservantblog/docs/post2.md

 # Introduction

 In the previous post in this series, we installed Postgresql 9.5 and set up a new user and a database.
 After that, we installed Haskell Stack and the Elm platform, and we cloned the repo for this project.
-If you have these tools on your system (and a local Postgresql with a database and user you can use), then you are ready to move onto this section, where will create our tables and start writing some Haskell to interact with them.
+If you have these tools on your system (and a local Postgresql with a database and user you can use), then you are ready to move onto this section, where we will create our tables and start writing some Haskell to interact with them.

 # Index